Maurkice Pouncey: Professional career

 On March 7, 2019, Pouncey signed a three-year, $33 million contract extension with the Steelers through the 2021 season, making him the highest-paid center in the NFL.
 On November 14, 2019, during Thursday Night Football against the Cleveland Browns in Week 11, Pouncey was involved in a brawl with Myles Garrett.
 Pouncey threw punches and kicked Garrett, resulting in the two getting ejected.
 The next day, the NFL suspended Pouncey three games for fighting.
 This was then shortened to a two-game suspension following a successful appeal by Pouncey.
 Pouncey was reinstated from suspension on December 2, 2019, and activated on December 4; he returned for the Steelers' 23–17 win at the Arizona Cardinals.
+He started in 13 games in the 2019 season.

 Pouncey was placed on the reserve/COVID-19 list by the Steelers on December 2, 2020, and activated on December 11.
+He started in 13 regular season games and the Steelers' Wild Card Round loss in the 2020 season.
 He was named to his ninth Pro Bowl for his performance in the 2020 season.

 On February 12, 2021, Pouncey announced his retirement, alongside his brother, after an 11-season career.
 He was placed on the reserve/retired list by the team on March 1, 2021.